Identifying The Benefits: What Is A Magnesium Supplement Good for?

-Many people with chronic inflammation are deficient in magnesium, and correcting the magnesium deficiency tends to help with the inflammation.
+Many people with low-grade and lifestyle-related inflammation are deficient in magnesium, and correcting the magnesium deficiency tends to help with the inflammation.

 Animal studies suggest that limiting magnesium intake leads to leukocyte and macrophage activation.
 These are cells that elicit inflammatory responses, such as releasing cytokines and inflammatory proteins.

 This inflammatory response usually follows other conditions associated with low levels of magnesium.
 Therefore, individuals who had poor sleep quality were given 320 mg of magnesium citrate daily for 7 weeks.
 The magnesium group had less C-reactive protein (CRP), an inflammation marker.
-This suggests that correcting a magnesium deficiency may help with chronic inflammation.
+This suggests that correcting a magnesium deficiency may promote a balanced inflammatory response.

 Furthermore, supplementation with 30ml of magnesium chloride reduced CRP levels in pre-diabetic people with low magnesium.

-Magnesium has provided strong evidence that it promotes anti-inflammatory benefits, and thus consuming food rich in magnesium may reduce inflammation.
+Magnesium has provided strong evidence that it promotes immune balance benefits, and thus consuming food rich in magnesium may support a balanced inflammatory response.

 Promotes a Balanced Stress Response

 Stress hormones are released by the HPA axis.
 Dysregulation of the HPA axis can lead to overproduction of stress hormones and put the body in a restless state.
-This may result in anxiety and mood disorders.
 Magnesium is involved in this pathway.
 It suppresses the activation of the HPA axis, thus preventing overproduction of stress hormones.

 Furthemore, magnesium interacts with these neurohormones and neurotransmitters by suppressing glutamate and other activating neurotransmitters.
 Simultaneously, it stimulates GABA receptors, which aid in relaxation and sleep.
 GABA is a neurotransmitter that reduces neuronal activity, helping you feel more relaxed and tranquil.